All staff members can be reached at (719) 486-1229.

 Events Manager – Francine Webber

 A farm girl originally from Kansas, Francine loves to see a field of sunflowers opening up and following the sun.
 She grew up in Dodge City and has a love of Wild West history.
-Francine and her friends used to spend hours cruising Wyatt Earp Boulevard and circling through the Sonic Drive-In (even though the town has grown, that is still the thing to do.)
-She went to Kansas State University and majored in Therapeutic Recreation with a secondary major in Gerontology.
-She enjoys listening to and recording the histories of centenarians, reading, watching movies, and a good nap!
+Francine and her friends used to spend hours cruising Wyatt Earp Boulevard and circling through the Sonic Drive-In.
+(Even though the town has grown, that is still the thing to do.)
+She attended Kansas State University and majored in Therapeutic Recreation with a secondary major in Gerontology.
+She has facilitated a number of community events, including the Lake County Children's Health & Safety Fair, Chaffee County Senior Expo, Partners in Care Luncheons (Salida), and Ulysses, KS March of Dimes, among many others.
+Francine enjoys listening to and recording the histories of centenarians, reading, watching movies, hiking, and a good nap!
 Francine has lived in Leadville 19 years and can’t imagine living elsewhere.

 Bill is a retired mine electrician who worked in the Climax and Black Cloud mines.